-Written by Martha, a member of ENO Baylis Youth Company.
+Written by Martha, a member of ENO Engage Youth Company.

 Read about Martha’s experience of the Youth Company’s fourth module.
 The group took part in a day long improvisation and clowning workshop with director Cal McCrystal, who directed ENO’s production of Gilbert and Sullivan’s opera Iolanthe in Spring 2018.